open-mmlab/mmdetection/docs/tutorials/customize_dataset.md

 1. modify the config file for using the customized dataset.
 2. Check the annotations of the customized dataset.

-Here we give an example to show the above two steps, which uses a customized dataset of 5 classes with COCO format to train an existing Retinanet R50 FPN detector.
+Here we give an example to show the above two steps, which uses a customized dataset of 5 classes with COCO format to train an existing Cascade MaskRCNN R50 FPN detector.

 #### 1. Modify the config file for using the customized dataset